openclimatefix/website/src/posts/2020-08-18-linked-data-energy-sys.md

 * A W3C linked data standard for the Internet of Things

-* "Each thing is identified by a URI that can be dereferenced to obtain a machine interpretable description.
+* "*Each thing is identified by a URI that can be dereferenced to obtain a machine interpretable description.
 The URI can also be used as an identifier in rich descriptions as a basis for semantic interoperability between suppliers and consumers of services.
-Thing descriptions expressed in JSON-LD cover the behavior, interaction affordances, data schema, security configuration and protocol bindings."
+Thing descriptions expressed in JSON-LD cover the behavior, interaction affordances, data schema, security configuration and protocol bindings.*"

 ## [Linux Foundation Energy - Open Energy Data Initiative](https://www.lfenergy.org/projects/oedi/)